-The third option above requires no programming expertise and does not need to be hosted on a computer,
+The option to embed API functionality within transformations requires no programming expertise and does not need to be hosted on a computer,

 since the programs will exist within your xAssets database, and xAssets Engineers will write the scripts for you.

 These scripts can still be triggered from an external program.

 When using restful calls, all methods automatically route through to one of three interfaces: